 If You Have Kids, They Won't Have to Split Time Between Parents

 Although "staying together for the kids" isn't always a viable option, it's definitely a big consideration for most couples.
 "When parents split, children have to adjust to new living arrangements: having clothes at mom and dad’s, rooms at each house.
 In some cases, one parent moves to a different or nearby town, where visiting with them means the child is no longer near their friends," says Hendrix.
 If you can salvage your marriage, it will likely make life easier for your kids, given there isn't constant fighting or infidelity present in the household.

 Your Income Flow Will Remain Intact

-When you got married, you likely merged assets, like bank accounts and cards, 401ks, a house, cars, etc. If you split, so will those assets, and the lifestyle you've become accustomed to may get turned upside down.
+When you got married, you likely merged assets, like bank accounts and cards, 401ks, a house, cars, and so forth.
+If you split, so will those assets, and the lifestyle you've become accustomed to may get turned upside down.
 "Sometimes, once all assets are divided and settlement agreements are reached, one [person] has little money left to buy/rent a new home, so it can create financial hardship," says Hendrix.
 If you are in a partnership where only one person works, staying married means the non-working partner won't have to re-enter the workforce.
 Furthermore, says Hoertz, you won't have to deal with the hefty legal fees divorce warrants.
 Plus, she adds, there is typically a lower tax burden for married couples.

 You Won't Have to Start Over and Find Someone New